SummerSlam (2019)

-The 2019 SummerSlam was the 32nd annual SummerSlam professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
-The event took place on August 11, 2019, at the Scotiabank Arena in Toronto, Ontario, Canada, and was the second SummerSlam held at this venue after the 2004 event.
+The 2019 SummerSlam was a professional wrestling event produced by WWE.
+It was the 32nd annual SummerSlam and took place on August 11, 2019, at the Scotiabank Arena in Toronto, Ontario, Canada, marking the second SummerSlam held at this venue after the 2004 event and the first held outside of New York since 2014.
+The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.

 Twelve matches were contested at the event, including three on the Kickoff pre-show.
 In the main event, Seth Rollins defeated Brock Lesnar to win Raw's Universal Championship for a second time.
 In the penultimate match, Bray Wyatt debuted his new "Fiend" persona and defeated Finn Bálor.
 In other prominent matches, Charlotte Flair defeated WWE Hall of Famer Trish Stratus by submission, Kevin Owens defeated Shane McMahon to keep his job, SmackDown's WWE Champion Kofi Kingston fought Randy Orton to a double countout thus Kingston retained the title, and Goldberg defeated Dolph Ziggler.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV) and WWE Network event produced every summer by WWE since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual professional wrestling event produced every August by WWE since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
 Announced on August 27, 2018, the 2019 event was the 32nd SummerSlam and was scheduled to be held on August 11, 2019, at the Scotiabank Arena in Toronto, Ontario, Canada, being the second SummerSlam to be held at this particular venue, after the 2004 event.
-It featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions.
+It featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions and in addition to airing on traditional PPV, the event was available to livestream on the WWE Network.
+Tickets went on sale on March 15 through Ticketmaster.